Sam Galbraith

 Samuel Laird Galbraith (18 October 1945 – 18 August 2014) was a Scottish politician and neurosurgeon who served as Minister for Environment, Sport and Culture from 2000 to 2001 and Minister for Children and Education from 1999 to 2000.
-Galbraith was a Member of the Scottish Parliament (MSP) for Strathkelvin and Bearsden from 1999 to 2001, and a Member of Parliament (MP) in the British House of Commons for the equivalent seat from 1987 to 2001.
+Galbraith was a Member of the Scottish Parliament (MSP) for Strathkelvin and Bearsden from 1999 to 2001, and a Member of Parliament (MP) in the House of Commons for the equivalent seat from 1987 to 2001.

 The Labour/Liberal Democrat coalition faced demands from Scottish National Party (SNP) politicians, including future First Minister Nicola Sturgeon, for Galbraith to resign after the SQA examinations controversy in 2000.
+As a result of this, he was the first Minister to face a motion of no confidence in the Scottish Parliament.

 Early life

 Galbraith was born in Clitheroe, Lancashire, to Samuel Galbraith and Catherine Navin.
 He was educated at Greenock High School.
 He studied at Glasgow University, where he received honours in medicine.
 Galbraith was a respected neurosurgeon, who worked at Glasgow's Southern General Hospital.